 Lake Fljótavatn is in North-Ísafjarðarsýsla (county), more specifically in Fljótavík at Hornströndum.
 It is 3.9 km², rather shallow and 1 m above sea level.
-The rivers Bæjará, Svíná, Hvanná, Reyðá and a number of streams fall into it, but the outlet is through an estuary that is attributed to Atlastaðir.
-In Fljótavík there is a lot of char fishing, both in the estuary, the lake and the rivers that fall into it.
-In lake Fljótavatn both sea running char and lake char are caught, and is the sea char redder in the flesh and tastier.
+The rivers Bæjará, Svíná, Hvanná, Reyðá and a number of streams flow into it, but the outlet is through an estuary that is attributed to Atlastaðir.
+In Fljótavík there is a lot of char fishing, both in the estuary, the lake and the rivers that flow into the lake.
+In lake Fljótavatn both sea-run char and lake char are caught.
+The sea-run char are redder in the flesh and tastier.
 Brown trout are also caught in the lake and some sea trout, but they are usually rather small.
-The fishing is best in the lake in June and until July, but in August river Reiðá is often full of char.
+The fishing is best in the lake in June and July, and in August the River Reiðá is often full of char.

-There is no road connection and transport is by sea.
-However, is is possible to land small air planes on the sand down by the sea.
+There is no road connection and access is by sea.
+It is possible to land small aircraft on the sandy beach.